bioinf-benchmarking/sv-genotyping/Readme.md

 # Pipeline for benchmarking pangenomic structural variant genotyping

-This is a Snakemake pipeline for benchmarking the performance of various approaches for genotyping/calling structural variation using "pangenomes".
+This is a Snakemake pipeline for benchmarking the performance of various approaches for genotyping/calling structural variation using pangenomes.

 The aim of this pipeline is to make it easy to explore various methods and parameters and how they affect accuracy, e.g. how as filtering of pangenomes, pangenome size, pangenome complexity, structural vairant type, etc. affect accuracy.